aditiadj/react-music-api/README.md

 # Unfinished

-Stuck to get the auth token
+Still cannot solving how to get the auth token

 Lesson 24

+Source: 15Dkatz